airamez/codando-live/SQL/SQL_Overview.md

   WHILE 1 = 1 -- Infinite loop
   BEGIN
     BEGIN TRY
+        -- Get the next OrderID with NULL OrderCategory and haven't failed SET @OrderID = (
+        SELECT TOP 1 OrderID
+        FROM Orders
+        WHERE OrderCategory IS NULL and
-        -- Get the next OrderID with NULL OrderCategory SET @OrderID = (SELECT TOP 1 OrderID FROM Orders WHERE OrderCategory IS NULL) -- Break the loop if no more NULL values are found IF @OrderID IS NULL
+              OrderID NOT IN (select OrderId from ErrorLog)) -- Break the loop if no more NULL values are found IF @OrderID IS NULL
         BEGIN